xytis/GURPS/Campaigns/Ravnica/14_prep.md

   "If this case lands on the desk of Chamber of the Guildpact, I am willing to part with 15 platinum.", he chuckles, "And a bottle of fine wine."

+  - party declared that this case will be rewarded with 80 platinum.

 - Linda Moisuz
   Necromantic bioengineer, last one in the chain of released Simic experiments.
 Her creation, Spitting greyflower was deployed across Golgari farms is causing more trouble than solving.